Project Lifecycle - The Waterfall

 Going for the same song and dance,

-things like this are unacceptable in Waterfall
+things like this are unacceptable in Waterfall and

 instantly means the project failed.